 Ultimate Sticker Collection: LEGO® Friends contains more than one thousand full-color reusable stickers of all the LEGO® Friends mini-doll characters and their accessories, pets, and favourite places.
 The book is packed full of information about the girls of Heartlake City; readers can find out about each characters’ likes and dislikes, pets, special talents, and the city they live in.
 Lively captions provide bite-size LEGO Friends facts, while caption headings match up with the labels on the sticker pages, providing extra help for children to complete their sticker books.
 The recommended age range for this book is 5 – 12 years, and it has proved very popular with her classmates at school.

-A certain older brother laid claim to the LEGO City book!
+A certain older brother, who shall remain nameless because he is in his twenties…. laid claim to the LEGO City book!

 All the fun of LEGO® City comes together in this incredible, super-sized sticker collection.
 The book features more than 1,000 stickers from the popular LEGO City line of toys.
 Planes, trains, fire trucks, and construction machines make for hours of sticky LEGO fun.
 Unfortunately for Gabriel, the recommended age range for this one is 5 – 17 years – allowing his 15-year-old brother to say that he should ‘test’ it from the older end of the age spectrum – and so I can say from experience, older kids love these sticker books too.